 To prepare cake, place sliced strawberries in a food processor; process until smooth.

-Weigh or lightly spoon flour into dry measuring cups; level with a knife.
-Combine flour, baking powder, and salt, stirring with a whisk.
-Place granulated sugar and 1/2 cup butter in a large bowl; beat with a mixer at medium speed until well blended.
+In a large sized bowl, beat sugar and 1/2 cup butter; beat with a mixer at medium speed until well blended.
 Add eggs, one at a time, beating well after each addition.
 Beat in egg whites.
-Add flour mixture and buttermilk alternately to sugar mixture, beginning and ending with flour mixture.
-Add pureed strawberries and food coloring; beat just until blended.
+Add flour mixture and lemon juice/milk mixture to sugar mixture, beginning and ending with flour mixture.
+Add pureed strawberries and food coloring (if desired); beat just until blended.

-To prepare frosting, place cream cheese, 1/3 cup butter, and liqueur in a medium bowl; beat with a mixer at medium speed until blended.
+To prepare frosting, place cream cheese, butter, and liqueur in a medium bowl; beat with a mixer at medium speed until blended.
 Gradually add powdered sugar, and beat just until blended.